jaywcjlove/devtutor/terms-of-service.md

 We are committed to protecting your personal information and will not disclose user data to third parties without permission.

-Thank you for choosing "SwiftUI Tutorial."
-We look forward to accompanying you on your learning journey.
+Thank you for choosing "DevTutor" We look forward to accompanying you on your learning journey.